yaal-coop/canaille/README.md

 as in *Can I access your data?* Canaille is a simple OpenID Connect provider based upon a LDAP database.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
-- Authentication against a LDAP directory;
+- Authentication and user profile edition against a LDAP directory;
-- OAuth/OpenID Connect support;
+- OpenID Connect support;
 - No outdated or exotic protocol support;
 - No additional database required.
 Everything is stored in your LDAP server;
 - The code is easy to read and easy to edit.